 - a.
-Response operations will conclude when: - The physical impact of the flood has ceased. - All requests for assistance related to the flood have been completed. - The need for warning and evacuation no longer exist. - There is no further likelihood of rescuing people. - Resupply is no longer required (resupply operations may occur concurrently with the recovery phase). - Response to fire and hazardous material incidents have concluded (not including subsequent clean-up of contaminated sites); and - All affected areas have had a 'Reduced Threat: Return with Caution' issued.
+Response operations will conclude when: - The physical impact of the flood has ceased. - All requests for assistance related to the flood have been completed; - The need for warning and evacuation no longer exist. - There is no further likelihood of rescuing people. - Resupply is no longer required (resupply operations may occur concurrently with the recovery phase). - Response to fire and hazardous material incidents have concluded (not including subsequent clean-up of contaminated sites); and - All affected areas have had an 'All Clear' issued.